10 Easy Steps to Accommodate Students with Executive Functioning Weaknesses

 Posted by Erica Warren on

-Students with executive functioning problems are often a challenge for teachers, because they may disrupt the classroom and many need a lot of attention and redirection.
-So what can teacher and parents do to help?
+Students with executive functioning problems are often a challenge for teachers because they may disrupt the classroom, and many need a lot of attention and redirection.
+So what can teachers and parents do to help?

 1. Provide a consistent and structured environment:

 • At home: Create a structured routine and try to schedule activities that are always on the same days and at the same times.
-You can even schedule unstructured, free times.
+You can even schedule unstructured, free time.

-• In school: All teachers should communicate and post homework assignments in the same way and at an expected time daily.
+• In school, all teachers should communicate and post homework assignments in the same way and at the expected time daily.
 Home work should also be collected in a reliable, routine manner.
-Finally, the classroom need to be managed in a consistent way with clear and concise expectations.
+Finally, the classroom needs to be managed consistently with clear and concise expectations.

-3. Use a large month or two month at a glance calendar:
+3. Use a large month or two-month at two-month at-a-glance calendar:

-These paper or laminated products can be use to schedule events and post it in a high traffic location.
+These paper or laminated products can be used to schedule events and post them in a high-traffic location.
 Review the calendar weekly and verbally highlight each event.
 If new activities are added during the week, be sure to communicate these verbally and write them on the calendar in a different color so that they stand out.

 4. Weekly, schedule and organization time: